The QATSPY Golfer’s Sports Page: Golf Swing Tips

 How to Use Your DMZ to Improve Your Rhythm & Tempo–

-The term DMZ stands for De-Mentalized Zone, or where the golfer is performing in their ZONE, minus swing thoughts.
-The best method that the golfer can utilize to perform In the ZONE is to simultaneously develop a routine and sequence that can become an auto-reflex.
-Most golfers’ practice sessions do not provide the golfer with the ability to develop both routine and sequence during the typical practice session.
+The term DMZ stands for Delphi-Mentalized Zone, or where the golfer is performing in their ZONE, minus swing thoughts.
+The best method that the golfer can develop to perform In the ZONE is to simultaneously develop a routine and sequence that can become an auto-reflex.
+Most golfers’ practice sessions do not provide the golfer with the ability to develop both routine and sequence during the typical practice session that are similar to how they will playing.

-The only method the golfer can develop the DMZ is to have their practice session resemble golf course conditions.
-The training session I use is called the 405- Training Drill self-coaching forum.
-This is the process where the golfer places four of five golf shots into a certain drop zone before going to the next station to hit the next series of golf shots.
+The only method the golfer can use to develop the DMZ is to have their practice session resemble playing course conditions.
+The training session that I developed and use is called the 405- Training Drill, a self-coaching forum.
+This is the process where the golfer make five golf shots and the objective is to places at least four out of five golf shots into a certain drop zone before going to the next station to hit the next series of golf shots.
+These series of golf shots are performed tee-to-green on a practice hole.

 It’s not enough just to practice in the hope of improving your golf game; you have to be a prepper and not a golfer that focuses on swing thoughts.
-In reality, the golfer has to prepare their mind along with their body to improve their golf game and ultimately reach a single-digit handicap.
+In reality, the golfer has to prepare and condition their mind along with their body under simulated practice conditions to improve their golf game and ultimately reach a single-digit handicap.

 Arkansas Fairways and Greens is a radio show that airs each week on Saturday morning at 7 a.m. central time zone.
 This is on I-Heart Radio station KARN 102.9 FM.
 Bob Steel and Jay Fox, host and co-host respectively, had a round-table discussion on 15Apr2017 about swing thoughts.
-Jay Fox probably had one of the best philosophies, that I totally agree with, about the issue of swing thoughts, “Just don’t have them.”
+Jay Fox probably had one of the best philosophies about the mental game of golf, that I totally agree with, about the issue of swing thoughts, “Just don’t have them.”

-If the golfer wants to get away from swing thoughts, they must develop a consistent routine and sequence that engages their subconscious mind.
-The golfer’s main objective is to engage the subconscious mind during the shot process and get the conscious mind out of the golf swing process totally.
+If the golfer wants to get away from swing thoughts, they must develop a consistent routine and sequence that engages their subconscious mind, the Delphi Mentalized Zone (DMZ).
+The golfer’s main objective is to engage the subconscious mind during the shot process and get the conscious mind out of the golf swing process totally and just FOCUS on the objective.
 The subconscious mind is the powerhouse of the golf swing.
 The subconscious mind works off of two premises, Routine and Sequence.
+Napoleon Hill, a famous author of many self-help books, stated that- Any idea, plan, or purpose may be placed in the mind through repetition of thought.

-If you are just practicing instead of preparing for your next golf game, you are only addressing about 10 percent of your capability.
-During the documentary on Golf Channel, entitled “JACK,” the other professional golfers that were interviewed stated that no one prepared better than Jack Nicklaus for tournaments.
+If you are just practicing instead of preparing for your next golf game, you are only addressing about 10 percent of your capability or muscle memory.
+During the documentary on Golf Channel, entitled “JACK,” one of the other professional golfers that were interviewed stated that- No one prepared better than Jack Nicklaus for tournaments.
 Even Jack himself stated that he put in more time preparing than he did practicing.
 Thirty minutes of preparation for your next golf game is better than three hours of practicing time on the range.

-The best way to develop the DMZ in your golf game is with a scrimmage game also used by football coaches to help the team prepare for a game.
+The best way to develop the Delphi Mentalization Zone (DMZ) in your golf game is with a football-type scrimmage game used by football coaches to help their football team prepare for a game.
 The scrimmage game simulates game-day situations to help prepare the team for the actual game.
 Just practicing doesn’t afford the football player or, in this case, the golfer to experience the conditioning, atmosphere, or environment of an actual game or a tournament.

 This is one reason why golfers see little improvement in their golf game and why they find it so difficult to take their lessons and practices to the course.
+The golfer’s practice routine has to become a mental routine.
 This is because golf is played between the golfer’s ears.
-Practice is more of a physical element, while the golfer’s DMZ is more of a mental element.
-The fact is that the golfer’s practice session does not even closely resemble how the golf game is played.
+Practice is more of a physical element, while the golfer’s DMZ is more of a mental element and routine.
+The fact is that in most cases the golfer’s practice session does not even closely resemble how the golf game will be played.
+This is why the 405- Training Drill is a significant to the golfer’s game.

 The DMZ- ESPY Self-Coaching Forum

-The DMZ ESPY Golf Swing self-coaching forum is developed using the 405- Training Drill, based on a scrimmage-type training.
+The DMZ is a self-coaching forum developed based on using the 405- Training Drill.
+The 405- Training Drill is a scrimmage-type-based training forum.
 This allows the golfer to take a page out of the football coach’s play book and apply it to their golf game.
 The DMZ is in the form of a scrimmage-type golf training session, which is the basis of The 405- Training Drill forum.
 The 405- Training Drill self-coaching forum is discussed in Section 7 of my book, The ESPY Golf Swing Coach.

-The golfer using the 405- Training Drill self-coaching forum can actually work on their golf game, tee to green, while developing the important DMZ.
-I use special practice balls in my 405- Training Drill that only travel less than one-third of the distance and weigh about a fourth of the weight of an actual golf ball.
-These special golf balls go by the name of AlmostGolf® balls.
+The golfer using the 405- Training Drill self-coaching forum can actually work on their golf game, from tee to green, while developing the important DMZ.
+I use special practice balls during my 405- Training Drill that only travel less than one-third of the distance and weigh about a fourth of the weight of an actual golf ball.
+One type of these special golf balls go by the name of AlmostGolf® balls.
 I call them SAFE (Simulated Aerodynamic Flight Effect) golf balls in my book.

-These SAFE golf balls behave just like an actual golf ball, where the golfer can fade or draw them and have the same flight characteristics of an actual golf ball.
+These SAFE golf balls behave just like an actual golf ball, which is crucial, where the golfer can fade or draw them and have the same flight characteristics of an actual golf ball.
 The SAFE golf balls, as the name implies, do not cause property damage or injury to people or pets.
-This is the greatest benefit to the golfer because it opens up a whole range of options and alternative areas to work on their golf game under course-like conditions, as in the 405- Training Drill self-coaching forum.
+This is the greatest benefit to the golfer because it opens up a whole range of options.
+These SAFE golf balls a range of alternative areas for the golfer to work on their golf game under course-like conditions, as in the 405- Training Drill self-coaching forum.
+This even opens up the golfer’s backyard or vacant lot for convenience.

-I use five SAFE golf balls and five actual golf balls and try to hit four-of-five balls to two targets, the intermediate and approach areas.
+I use five SAFE golf balls and five actual golf balls and try to hit at least four-out-of-five balls to two targets, the intermediate and approach areas.
 The rules in my 405- Training Drill are the same for golf, but I’m hitting five golf shots from each station.
-If more than one golf ball doesn’t land within a 10-foot radius of my target, I must go back to the tee box and start over until I have 4-of-5 SAFE golf balls land in each target area.
+If more than one golf ball doesn’t land within a 10-foot radius of my target, I must go back to the tee box and start over until I have 4-out-of-5 SAFE golf balls land in each of the two target area.

 DMZ Rules of Engagement No. 7, The Subconscious Mind